-9.1 If informal resolution is unsuccessful or inappropriate, you can make a formal complaint about bullying and harassment through the council's grievance procedure.
-You should raise your complaint to the clerk/chief officer or the chair of the council.
-A formal complaint may ultimately lead to disciplinary action against the perpetrator(s) where they are employed.
+- 9.1 If an informal resolution is unsuccessful or inappropriate, you can make a formal complaint about bullying and harassment through the Council's grievance procedure (PD125).
+You should raise your complaint to the Chief Officer or the Chairman of the Council.
+A formal complaint may ultimately lead to disciplinary action against the perpetrator(s). - 9.2 The Chief Officer or the Chairman of the Council will refer your complaint to the Hearing Panel in line with the grievance policy (PD125).
+You will need to co-operate with the Panel's investigation and provide the following details (if not already provided):

-- 9.2 The clerk/chief officer or the Chairman of the Council will appoint someone to investigate your complaint in line with the grievance policy.
-You will need to co-operate with the investigation and provide the following details (if not already provided): - 9.2.1 The name of the alleged perpetrator(s), - 9.2.2 The nature of the harassment or bullying, - 9.2.3 The dates and times the harassment or bullying occurred, - 9.2.4 The names of any witnesses and - 9.2.5 Any action taken by you to resolve the matter informally. - 9.3 The alleged perpetrator(s) would normally need to be told your name and the details of your grievance in order for the issue to be investigated properly.
-However, we will carry out the investigation as confidentially and sensitively as possible.
-Where you and the alleged perpetrator(s) work in proximity to each other, we will consider whether it is appropriate to make temporary adjustments to working arrangements whilst the matter is being investigated. - 9.4 Where your complaint relates to potential breaches of the Councillors Code of Conduct, these will need to be investigated by the Monitoring Officer.
-The council will consider any adjustments to support you in your work and to manage the relationship with the councillor the allegations relate to, while the investigation proceeds. - 9.5 Investigations will be carried out promptly (without unreasonable delay), sensitively and, as far as possible, confidentially.
-When carrying out any investigations, we will ensure that individuals' personal data is handled in accordance with the data protection policy. - 9.6 The Council will consider how to protect your health and wellbeing whilst the investigation is taking place and discuss this with you.
-Depending on the nature of the allegations, the Investigator may want to meet with you to understand better your compliant (see the grievance policy for further information, and details of your right to be accompanied). - 9.7 After the investigation, a panel will meet with you to consider the complaint and the findings of the investigation in accordance with the grievance procedure.
-At the meeting you may be accompanied by a fellow worker or a trade union official. - 9.8 Following the conclusion of the hearing the panel will write to you to inform you of the decision and to notify you of your right to appeal if you are dissatisfied with the outcome.
+- 9.2.1 The name of the alleged perpetrator(s). - 9.2.2 The nature of the harassment or bullying. - 9.2.3 The dates and times the harassment or bullying occurred. - 9.2.4 The names of any witnesses. - 9.2.5 Any action taken by you to resolve the matter informally. - 9.3 The alleged perpetrator(s) would normally need to be told your name and the details of your grievance for the issue to be investigated properly.
+However, the Panel will carry out the investigation as confidentially and sensitively as possible.
+Where you and the alleged perpetrator(s) undertake Council business in proximity to each other, the Council will consider whether it is appropriate to make temporary adjustments to working arrangements whilst the matter is being investigated. - 9.4 Investigations will be carried out promptly (without unreasonable delay), sensitively and, as far as possible, confidentially.
+When carrying out any investigations, the Panel will ensure that individuals' personal data is handled in accordance with the Data Protection policy (PD004). - 9.5 The Council will consider how to protect your health and wellbeing whilst the investigation is taking place and discuss this with you.
+Depending on the nature of the allegations, the Panel may want to meet with you to understand better your compliant (see the grievance policy for further information, and details of your right to be accompanied). - 9.6 After the investigation, the Panel will meet with you to consider the complaint and the findings of the investigation in accordance with the grievance procedure.
+At the meeting you may be accompanied by a colleague or a trade union official. - 9.7 Following the conclusion of the hearing the Panel will write to you to inform you of the decision and to notify you of your right to appeal if you are dissatisfied with the outcome.
 You should put your appeal in writing explaining the reasons why you are dissatisfied with the decision.
-Your appeal will be heard under the appeal process that is described in the grievance procedure.
+Your appeal will be heard under the appeal process that is described in the grievance procedure (PD125).